-Why do I love activities so much?
-Indoor activities are a tool.
+I do indoor activities with my kids as a lifeline.
+They’re a tool.
 They’re a way for me to help break up the day, keep the kids from asking 47 “but why…?” questions, buy me a chance to unload the dishwasher or hit the reset button if things aren’t going so well.

-I combed my site top to bottom to find activities that fit these criteria:
+I’ve been blogging since 2015 and have a couple (wink wink) indoor activities for kids at my disposal.
+But I wanted to dig a little deeper so combed my site top to bottom to find activities that fit these criteria:

 - Easy set up